Premier League reform plan looks like a power grab, UK minister says

 The two clubs are backing a plan to radically change the Premier League's structure, giving more power to the big clubs, reducing it from 20 clubs to 18 for the 2022-23 season and scrapping the League Cup and Community Shield.

-Asked on Sky News if the proposal was a good plan or a power grab, Oliver Dowden, the minister for culture, media and sport, said: "I fear it's the latter and I'm quite sceptical about this."
+Asked on Sky News if the proposal was a good plan or a power grab, Dowden said: "I fear it's the latter and I'm quite sceptical about this."